Vanadium: Oxyanions

 In decavanadate, each V(V) center is surrounded by six oxide ligands.
-Vanadic acid, H3VO4 exists only at very low concentrations because protonation of the tetrahedral species [H2VO4]− results in the preferential formation of the octahedral [VO2(H2O)4]+ species.
+Vanadic acid, H3VO4, exists only at very low concentrations because protonation of the tetrahedral species [H2VO4]− results in the preferential formation of the octahedral [VO2(H2O)4]+ species.
 In strongly acidic solutions, pH < 2, [VO2(H2O)4]+ is the predominant species, while the oxide V2O5 precipitates from solution at high concentrations.
 The oxide is formally the acid anhydride of vanadic acid.
 The structures of many vanadate compounds have been determined by X-ray crystallography.

 Vanadium(V) forms various peroxo complexes, most notably in the active site of the vanadium-containing bromoperoxidase enzymes.
-The species VO(O)2(H2O)4+ is stable in acidic solutions.
+The species VO(O2)(H2O)4+ is stable in acidic solutions.
 In alkaline solutions, species with 2, 3 and 4 peroxide groups are known; the last forms violet salts with the formula M3V(O2)4 nH2O (M= Li, Na, etc.), in which the vanadium has an 8-coordinate dodecahedral structure.

 Halide derivatives

 Twelve binary halides, compounds with the formula VXn (n=2..5), are known.
 VI4, VCl5, VBr5, and VI5 do not exist or are extremely unstable.
-In combination with other reagents, VCl4 is used as a catalyst for polymerization of dienes.
+In combination with other reagents, VCl4 is used as a catalyst for the polymerization of dienes.
 Like all binary halides, those of vanadium are Lewis acidic, especially those of V(IV) and V(V).
 Many of the halides form octahedral complexes with the formula VXnL6−n (X= halide; L= other ligand).

 Many vanadium oxyhalides (formula VOmXn) are known.
 The oxytrichloride and oxytrifluoride (VOCl3 and VOF3) are the most widely studied.
 Akin to POCl3, they are volatile, adopt tetrahedral structures in the gas phase, and are Lewis acidic.

 Coordination compounds

-Complexes of vanadium(II) and (III) are relatively exchange inert and reducing.
-Those of V(IV) and V(V) are oxidants.
+Complexes of vanadium(II) and (III) are reducing, while those of V(IV) and V(V) are oxidants.
 The vanadium ion is rather large and some complexes achieve coordination numbers greater than 6, as is the case in [V(CN)7]4−.
 Oxovanadium(V) also forms 7 coordinate coordination complexes with tetradentate ligands and peroxides and these complexes are used for oxidative brominations and thioether oxidations.
 The coordination chemistry of V4+ is dominated by the vanadyl center, VO2+, which binds four other ligands strongly and one weakly (the one trans to the vanadyl center).
 An example is vanadyl acetylacetonate (V(O)(O2C5H7)2).
 In this complex, the vanadium is 5-coordinate, distorted square pyramidal, meaning that a sixth ligand, such as pyridine, may be attached, though the association constant of this process is small.
 Many 5-coordinate vanadyl complexes have a trigonal bipyramidal geometry, such as VOCl2(NMe3)2.
 The coordination chemistry of V5+ is dominated by the relatively stable dioxovanadium coordination complexes which are often formed by aerial oxidation of the vanadium(IV) precursors indicating the stability of the +5 oxidation state and ease of interconversion between the +4 and +5 states.